Teradata/teradatagenai/README.md

 General product information, including installation instructions, is available in the [Teradata Documentation website](https://docs.teradata.com/search/documents?query=Python+package+for+Generative-AI&sort=last_update&virtual-field=title_only&content-lang=en-US).

 ## Release Notes
+### Version 20.00.00.01
+* ##### New Features/Functionality
+  * ##### Vector Store
+    * Teradata Enterprise Vector Store is designed to store, index, and search high-dimensional vector embeddings efficiently.
+    * `teradatagenai` provides the below python APIs to easily access and manage vector store and build their own NL applications using Vantage as the foundational compute/storage engine.
+      * The following operations can be done:
+        * `VSManager`: Contains methods to manage vector Store.
+          * `health`: Perform health check for the vector store service.
+          * `list`: List all the vector stores.
+          * `list_sessions`: List all the active sessions of the vector store service.
+          * `disconnect`: Disconnect from the database session.
+          * `list_patterns`: List all available patterns for creating metadata-based vector store.
+        * `VectorStore`: Contains methods to do operations on Vector Store.
+          * `create`: Creates a Vector Store.
+          * `update`: Updates a Vector Store.
+          * `destroy`: Destorys a Vector Store.
+          * `similarity_search`: Performs similarity search in interactive/batch mode in the Vector Store for the input question
+          * `prepare_response`: Prepare a natural language response to the user using the input question and similarity_results provided by VectorStore.similarity_search() method using interactive/batch mode.
+          * `ask`: Performs similarity search in the vector store for the input question followed by preparing a natural language response to the user using interactive/batch mode.
+          * `get_details`: Get details of the vector store.
+          * `get_objects`: Get the list of objects in the metadata-based vector store.
+          * `get_batch_results`: Retrieves the results when `similarity_search`, `prepare_response` and `ask` is triggered in batch mode.
+          * `status`: Checks the status of the below operations: `create`, `destroy` and `update`.
+        * `VSPattern`: Create/Manage patterns which provides a way to select tables/views and columns using simple regular expressions which can be used while creating metadata-based Vector Store.
+          * Following operations are supported:
+            * `create`: Creates a pattern by specifying the `pattern_string`.
+            * `get`: Gets the list of objects that matches the `pattern_string`.
+            * `delete`: Deletes the pattern.
+  * ##### InDb TextAnalytics Functions
+    * This version supports the integration of TextAnalyticsAI InDB functions, enabling seamless access to  LLM services like AWS Bedrock, Azure OpenAI, Google Gemini for a wide array of text analytics tasks, including:
+      * KeyPhrase Extraction
+      * PII (Personally Identifiable Information) Entity Recognition
+      * Masking PII Information
+      * Language Detection
+      * Language Translation
+      * Text Summarization
+      * Entity Recognition
+      * Sentiment Analysis
+      * Text Classification
+      * Text Embeddings
+      * Asking LLM

 ### Version 20.00.00.00
 * `teradatagenai 20.00.00.00` marks the first release of the package.
-* This version supports the integration of Hugging Face models into VantageCloud Lake BYO LLM offering, enabling seamless utilization of these models for a wide array of text analytics tasks, including:
+* This version supports the integration of Hugging Face models into Teradata Vantage through the BYO LLM offering, enabling seamless utilization of these models for a wide array of text analytics tasks.
-    - KeyPhrase Extraction
+    * KeyPhrase Extraction
-    - PII (Personally Identifiable Information) Entity Recognition
+    * PII (Personally Identifiable Information) Entity Recognition
-    - Masking PII Information
+    * Masking PII Information
-    - Language Detection
+    * Language Detection
-    - Language Translation
+    * Language Translation
-    - Text Summarization
+    * Text Summarization
-    - Entity Recognition
+    * Entity Recognition
-    - Sentiment Analysis
+    * Sentiment Analysis
-    - Text Classification
+    * Text Classification
-    - Text Embeddings
+    * Text Embeddings
-    - Sentence Similarity
+    * Sentence Similarity
 * The package also features a versatile `task` function capable of performing any task supported by the underlying language model (LLM).
 This function is highly adaptable and can be customized to meet specific requirements.
 Refer to the [example](#get-embeddings-and-similarity-score-for-employee-data-and-articles) for more details on its usage.

 ## Installation and Requirements